 Lindsey is a Martial Artist, teacher, student, and all around amazing human being.
 She loves working with children and teaches children’s classes at Blackbird Yoga.
 Lindsey also teaches Blackbird Yin/Yasa which is a blend of Yin style yoga and Vinyasa flow.
-The influence of her lifelong martial arts practice is apparent in her teaching method where body awareness is key.
-Lindsey crafts creative classes.
 Her contagious smile, insight, and amazing classes will having you clearing time in your schedule to practice with her.

 A persistent running injury and the suggestion of my yogini daughter led me on my yoga journey 9 years ago.
 I am forever grateful to both!
 Yoga has become for me a lifestyle, a path to physical, emotional and spiritual healing, wellness and clarity.